Schedule Your LASIK Consultation with CEENTA

 Our surgeons are using the latest FDA-approved state-of-the-art Alcon Wavelight refractive suite.
 The EX500 Excimer Laser and the FS200 Femtosecond Laser consistently deliver an accurate, safe, and highly individualized LASIK experience.

 Once in the laser room, the surgeon will create a thin, circular “flap” in the cornea with a femtosecond laser and then the excimer laser begins the job of removing tissue to reshape the cornea.
-The “cool” ultraviolet laser works quickly and then the surgeon smooths the flap back into position and the same is done for the other eye.
+The “cool” ultraviolet laser works quickly.
+The surgeon then smooths the flap back into position and the same is done for the other eye.
 No bandages or stitches are required.
-For patient’s having PRK surgery, the surface layer of the cornea is gently removed, without creating a flap, and a clear contact lens bandage is placed on the eye for comfort after surgery and will remain there for one week.
+For patients having PRK surgery, the surface layer of the cornea is gently removed, without creating a flap, and a clear contact lens bandage is placed on the eye for comfort after surgery and will remain there for one week.
 After the procedure, you will spend some time at the laser center before being released and you will need a driver to take you home.

 While your vision will be improved immediately after LASIK surgery, patients should expect some blurry vision with a small amount of haze.
 You are encouraged to go home and sleep to let the healing begin.
-Patients return the next day to see the surgeon to make sure the flap is smooth and visual acuity is acceptable.
+Patients return the next day to see the laser eye surgeon to make sure the flap is smooth and visual acuity is acceptable.
 At this time, most patients are released to drive and to resume normal daily activities.
-There are a few restrictions such as no swimming, sweaty exercise, or make-up for the first week, such as:
+There are a few restrictions during the first week, such as:

 Your surgeon will remind you of these things.
 PRK patients will have some additional restrictions.
 Post-operative appointments occur at one week, one week, one month, and three months.
 It is recommended to maintain annual eye exams with a CEENTA physician to maintain your eye health.